statusbits/smartthings/RadioThermostat/README.md

 8. In the "Location" field, select location where you want to install new device.
 9. In the "Hub" filed, select the name of your SmartThings hub.
-10. Clock the blue "Create" button at the bottom of the page.
+10. Click the blue "Create" button at the bottom of the page.

 **3. Refresh Device List in SmartThings Mobile App**

-1. Open SmartThings app on your mobile device, go to the Dashboard and log out of your SmartThings account.
+1. Open the SmartThings app on your mobile device, go to the Dashboard and *log out* of your SmartThings account.
-2. Exit and restart SmartThings mobile app.
+2. Exit and *restart* the SmartThings mobile app.
-3. Log back into your SmartThings account.
+3. Log back in into your SmartThings account.
 A new RadioThermostat device should now appear on the "Things" page.